 - Save Photoshop Files As: Controls how Photoshop files opened from Lightroom are saved, as smart photos or regular PSDs. - File Type: The file type drop-down menu determines what type of file will be created.
 The default is PSD, which maintains layers.
 You can also select JPG or TIFF if you prefer those formats and are not concerned about maintaining layers.
-The last option is same as source, which maintains the file type of the original file, except for Lightroom raw files, which are saved as PSDs. - Color Space: Determines what RGB working color space is used; Adobe RGB 1998, sRGB or ProPhoto RGB. - Bit Depth: Sets the file bit depth, either 8-bit or 16-bit per pixel. - Resolution: The resolution drop-down menu determines the resolution of the file. - Stack with Original: When enabled, the new image is stacked with the original image, making it easier to organize. - Use Original for Single PSDs: When enabled, if you select a single PSD file, it will be edited directly, rather than having a copy made.
+The last option is same as source, which maintains the file type of the original file, except for Lightroom raw files, which are saved as PSDs. - Color Space: Sets the working color space; Adobe RGB, sRGB or ProPhoto RGB. - Bit Depth: Sets the file bit depth, either 8-bit or 16-bit per pixel. - Resolution: The resolution drop-down menu determines the resolution of the file. - Stack with Original: When enabled, the new image is stacked with the original image. - Use Original for Single PSDs: When enabled, if you select a single PSD file, it will be edited directly, rather than having a copy made.